openforis/sepal-doc/docs/source/cookbook/classification.rst

     When all of the parameters are selected, it can take time, as SEPAL builds the sampling values on-the-fly.
 They will only be displayed once the sampling is validated.

-Select :btn:`<fas fa-chevron-right> Next` to display the sampling summary.
+Select :btn:`<fa-solid fa-chevron-right> Next` to display the sampling summary.
 In this panel, SEPAL displays each class of the legend (as defined in the previous section) and the number of samples created for it.

-Select the :btn:`<fas fa-plus>` (1) buttons to change the number of samples in a specific class.
+Select the :btn:`<fa-solid fa-plus>` (1) buttons to change the number of samples in a specific class.
 By default, SEPAL ignores the samples with a :code:`Null` value.
 One can select :btn:`Default` (2) for any of the classes, so that these points end up in this default class instead of being ignored.

 .. thumbnail:: ../_images/cookbook/classification/import-training-sample-summary.png
     :group: classification-recipe